Business Planning for Snow Days

 With transportation affected, supply chains can be disrupted.
 Even if the end of the supply chain lies in an area with no snow, snow anywhere along that line can affect the businesses that rely on it.
 This could be anything from lorries involved in collisions due to bad road conditions, iced over electrified overhead cables stopping trains running, workers not able to make shifts, planes unable to take off and reduced capacity in warehouses.

-A well-known fall-out from snow is schools closing and therefore parents and carers will need to request time off to look after them, or bring them to work.
+A well-known fall-out from snow is schools closing and therefore parents and carers will need to request time off to look after them.
 Either way this can cause disruption for a business that might already be short-staffed because of sickness, pre-booked holidays or transport issues.

 The UK hosts more than 4 million SMEs which is 97% of UK businesses and the Global Sourcing Association have found they are the hardest hit during a loss of productivity due to severe weather.
 This means these vulnerable businesses need to find ways of staying afloat and planning ahead for snow is a big part of that.

 First of all, pay attention to weather forecasts.
 According to a study by the Met Office, Impact of Weather Information on UK SMEs, 80% of SMEs believe the weather has a moderate-significant impact on their business.

 Forecasting the weather is a complicated process and relies on understanding present weather, in order to predict future conditions.
 Observations of weather across the world are recorded 24 hours a day and analysed alongside satellite images.
 Equations then predict what the weather will do next and it’s updated several times a day to give the most accurate picture possible.
 Heed forecasts and weather trends that not only affect the area your office is, but also your supply chain, suppliers, staff and customers.
 This will give you more time to prepare contingency plans but might also give you a chance to be proactive with produce demands or social media messages.